DELAG - The first airline in the world

 Airlines operate according to a well-defined set of laws and are recognized by the flight certificate or license issued by a government aviation body.
 Airlines can operate local, regional, international, transcontinental, transoceanic flights.
 The courses can be operated on a regular basis or special charter races.

-The pioneers in commercial aviation are Americans Rufus Porter and Frederick Marriott, who tried to set up an airline in the mid-19th century and aimed to operate the New York - California route.
+The pioneers in commercial aviation are Americans Rufus Porter and Frederick Marriott, who tried to set up an airline in the middle of the XNUMXth century and aimed to operate the New York - California route.
 Their action failed due to external factors.

 The first airline in the world, certified and licensed, was DELAG - Deutsche Luftschiffahrts-Aktiengesellschaft.
 It was founded on 16 November 1909, with government assistance and operated aircraft manufactured by Zeppelin Corporation.
 The headquarters were in Frankfurt.